The Adirondack Fifty Falls Challenge is here!

 Russell Dunn and John Haywood bring their years of experience and expertise together to bring you the Adirondack Fifty Falls Waterfalls Challenge!

 Waterfalls are a mainstay of the Adirondacks that attract people from all over who come to see their natural beauty.
 Many of these visitors come to the High Peaks region where the issue of overcrowding is prevalent.
 Our goal is to help alleviate overcrowding of parking areas, roadways, and trails by attracting more people to other areas of the Adirondacks.
 It is our hope that this challenge will not only help with overcrowding, but will also benefit businesses in these areas.

 The Adirondack Fifty Falls Challenge works as follows:

-- Participants must visit all fifty falls listed and submit in the completed form and materials.
-In turn, they will receive a numbered certificate and patch for their efforts.
+- Participants must visit any fifty waterfalls listed and send in the required selfies.
+In turn, they will a patch for their efforts.